 |Secondary lesions ||Cutaneous rash and mucocutaneous lesions; condylomata lata ||Cutaneous papillomatous or ulcerative lesions; condylomata lata, osteoperiostitis ||Mucocutaneous lesions (mucous patch, split papule, condylomata lata); osteoperiostitis ||Pintides, pigmented, pruritic |

 |Infectious relapses ||~25% ||Common ||Unknown ||Unknown |

 |Late complications ||Gummas, cardiovascular and central nervous system involvementa ||Destructive gummas of skin, bone, cartilage ||Destructive gummas of skin, bone, cartilage ||Nondestructive, dyschromic, achromic macules |

 Generally, yaws flourishes in moist tropical areas (Fig. 178-1); endemic syphilis has been found primarily in arid climates of West Africa and the Middle East; and pinta has been found in temperate foci in the Americas.
 Because no recent data are available for bejel and pinta, the extent of these infections today is unknown.
 The endemic treponematoses are usually limited to rural areas of developing nations and are seen in developed countries only among recent immigrants from endemic regions.

-In a World Health Organization (WHO)–sponsored mass eradication campaign from 1952 to 1969, >160 million people in Africa, Asia, and South America were examined for treponemal infections, and >50 million cases, contacts, and persons with latent ...
+In a World Health Organization (WHO)–sponsored mass eradication campaign from 1952 to 1969, >160 million people in Africa, Asia, and South America were examined for treponemal infections, and >50 million cases, contacts, and persons ...